Nextome/nextome-documentation-zudoku/pages/mobile/mapview/ios-setting-up.md

 6. Open your `xcworkspace` file and start to use NextomeMapView

+## Latest version

+Latest available version is **2.0.23.1** released on Apr 09 2025

 ### Next steps

-- See [Map-usage](./Usage/initialize.md) to use Nextome MapView component.
+- See [Map-usage](/mobile/mapview/usage/controller) to use Nextome MapView component.